rcs333/VAPiD/README.md

 **After the above has completed there's still a bit of setup that needs to be done.**

 1. Download MAFFT https://mafft.cbrc.jp/alignment/software/ for your appropriate system.
-Make sure you select the all-in-one version.
+(THIS IS ALREADY DONE FOR WINDOWS and is included under the GPL licence) Make sure you select the all-in-one version.

 2. Unzip the folder and place all files in the folder where this repository is living.